 Sherri re-joined the Community Futures Fraser-Fort George team in December of 2015.
 She is a long time resident of Prince George and a graduate of CNC in Business Management, as well as Human Resource Management.
 Sherri has a strong background in the not-for-profit sector specializing in rural community development, including small business development.
 Sherri particularly enjoys working with new entrepreneurs and she facilitates our Self-Employment program and the C-Best program to support clients on their business development and implementation journeys.

 Jean joined Community Futures April 2016, after retiring from a 38 year Banking Career.
 With a long term Banking Career, Jean brings extensive accreditation and experience.
 A large portion of Jean’s career was spent working with Small Business and Agriculture Clients.
 Jean has a passion for helping people and very much enjoys assisting entrepreneurs in whatever way she can.

 Eunice is the newest member of Community Futures Fraser-Fort George.
 Originally from the coast, Eunice had moved up to Prince George shortly upon obtaining her Bachelor's Degree from the Emily Carr University.
-As a Communication Design graduate and former Prince George Free Press Ad Designer / Assistant Production Manager, Eunice brings Administrative, Graphic Design and Media experience to the team.
-She has worked extensively in animal welfare and rescue, and holds a strong desire in generating growth to help build the northern community.
+As a Communication Design graduate and former Prince George Free Press Ad Designer and Assistant Production Manager, Eunice brings Administrative, Graphic Design and Media experience to the team.
+She has worked extensively in animal welfare and rescue, and holds a strong desire to help build and grow the northern community.